Northern pygmy owl: Feeding

-Pygmy owls are purportedly "sit-and-wait" predators, though they in fact hunt somewhat actively, moving from perch to perch with short flights, and pursuing prey at all levels of forest structure.
+Northern pygmy owls are purportedly "sit-and-wait" predators, though they also hunt somewhat actively, moving from perch to perch with short flights, and pursuing prey at all levels of forest structure.
 They swoop down on prey; they may also catch insects in flight.
 They eat small mammals, birds and large insects, and may take a variety of other vertebrates and invertebrates.
-These can include voles, warblers, tits, and/or finches.
+These can include voles, warblers, chickadees, and finches.
 Mountain pygmy owls occasionally take prey species the same size or larger than themselves (e.g. California quail); however, small to medium-sized birds and small mammals are the norm.
 They've been observed eating Wilson's warblers.
 These owls are diurnal, and also active at dawn and dusk.

-Northern Pygmy-owls, like many other birds of prey, can also be targets of mobbing.
+Northern pygmy owls, like many other birds of prey, can also be targets of mobbing.
 Mobbing of birds of prey occurs when prey approach and sometimes attack their predators.
 Small songbirds (ex: chickadees and nuthatches) gather to direct mobbing at Northern Pygmy-owls by flying quickly, making loud vocalizations, and sometimes even attacking to protect themselves.
 Pygmy owls are known to shift their diet to include a higher proportion of birds in early summer compared to the spring (mostly mammals).
-As such, a study published in Frontiers in Ecology and Evolution noted that mobbing tended to occur in seasons when pygmy-owls tend to consume more birds.
+As such, a study published in Frontiers in Ecology and Evolution noted that mobbing tended to occur in seasons when pygmy owls tend to consume more birds.
 Mobbing was also more likely to occur at sites where the number of songbirds was larger.
 However, even when these populations were high in the winter, mobbing was rare, suggesting correlations between risk and the energetic costs of mobbing.

+Northern pygmy owls may cache excess food for later; they have even been observed storing prey items on thorns.

 Conservation

-The Northern Pygmy-Owl is not federally listed in the United States.
-In Oregon, it was a species of concern from 1997 to 2008, but was removed due to their relative abundance in the mature, montane forests in the state.
+The northern pygmy owl is not federally listed in the United States.
+In Oregon, it was listed as a species of concern from 1997 to 2008, but was removed due to their relative abundance in the mature, montane forests in the state.
 However, in other areas of the western United States such as New Mexico, it is a Species of Concern (SC2) with a PIF score of 14.
 In Idaho it is ranked as S3, and in Montana it is ranked as S4.

 Effects of human activity

-As small birds of prey, Northern-Pygmy owls are vulnerable to many human threats.
+As small birds of prey, northern pygmy owls are vulnerable to many human threats.
 One of the biggest threats to their population is the loss of mature forests and woodlands to high-frequency, high severity wildfires (linked to temperature increases, drought conditions, and climate change).
-Human started fires from fireworks, downed powerlines, arson, and uncontrolled burning has also led to the destruction of these pygmy-owl habitats.
+Human started fires from fireworks, downed powerlines, arson, and uncontrolled burning has also led to the destruction of these pygmy owl habitats.
 Furthermore, due to forest management practices and logging that removes large trees and snags, their nesting cavities are also at risk.

-These birds have also been spotted visiting bird feeders to prey on songbirds, increasing their risk of hitting windows and human interference.
+These birds have also been recorded visiting bird feeders to prey on songbirds, increasing their risk of hitting windows and human interference.